kubevirt/common-templates/templates/VALIDATION.md

 ### JSONPaths

 For every jsonpath mentioned in this document, unless specified otherwise, the root is the objects: element of the template.
-Unless otherwise specified, the jsonpath must be enclosed in double brackets - this is to disambiguate plain strings from jsonpaths.
+Unless otherwise specified, the value to be used as jsonpath must be prefixed with the "jsonpath::" literal.
-Example:
+Otherwise, the value will be interpreted as string literal.

 good:
 ```
-{{.spec.domain.resources.requests.memory}}
+jsonpath::.spec.domain.resources.requests.memory
 ```

 bad: